Sapta Puri: Mathura

 Krishna defeats his uncle Kamsa, the evil king of Mathura, at Mathura.

 Mathura, Uttar Pradesh located on the right bank of the Yamuna River in the district headquarters of Mathura district, also called Mathura Mandala or Braj Bhoomi, is considered the heart of Indian culture.
 Krishna was born here and hence it is also popularly known as 'Krishnajanmabhoomi' ("Krishna's birth place").

 Mathura is replete with several historic events.
-Based on archeological findings of ancient pottery, tools and tackles, Mathura's ancient history has been traced to about 1200 BC.
+Based on archeological findings of ancient pottery, tools and tackles, Mathura's ancient history has been traced to about 1200 BCE.
 Vedic and Puranic literature also link founding of Mathura by Shatrughna (youngest brother of Rama).
-The Puranas also mention about two clans namely, Andhaka and Vrsni, the later clan was more organized under Krishna, attesting to historic linkage to the period between sixth century and fifth century BC.
-Mauryan empire's influence from the fourth century BC, when there was domination of Jain and Buddhist religious culture, have been noted from the sculptures recorded in Mathura.
+The Puranas also mention about two clans namely, Andhaka and Vrsni, the later clan was more organized under Krishna, attesting to historic linkage to the period between sixth century and fifth century BCE.
+Mauryan empire's influence from the fourth century BCE, when there was domination of Jain and Buddhist religious culture, have been noted from the sculptures recorded in Mathura.
 From this period, it has been inferred that "the city had a significant impact on the development of figurative sculpture elsewhere in the country".
 It was also a commercial hub during this period, imbibing composite culture and religious ethos, apart from establishing a prospering commerce both within and across the borders of the region.
-Following the Mauryan rule, the Kushans ruled till 3rd century AD when the sacred and secular life styles coalesced.
-Then a number of rulers followed, with the Gupta Empire under Samudra Gupta ruling between 330 AD and 380 AD.
-During the Gupta Empire, which lasted until the sixth century AD, there was decline in the prosperity of Mathura.
+Following the Mauryan rule, the Kushans ruled till 3rd century CE when the sacred and secular life styles coalesced.
+Then a number of rulers followed, with the Gupta Empire under Samudra Gupta ruling between 330 CE and 380 CE.
+During the Gupta Empire, which lasted until the sixth century CE, there was decline in the prosperity of Mathura.
 The Huns sacked the city in the sixth century.
 Thereafter, the city was controlled by Maukhari Dynasty of Kanauj when the Krishna cult evolved from the 7th century onwards to make the city a hub of Krishna worship in the country.
 Then Mahmud of Ghazni invaded and ransacked Mathura and decamped with all religious treasures made of gold and silver.
-This was followed by ushering in the rule of Slave Dynasty or Delhi Sultanate from 1193 AD and subsequently by the Mughal Dynasty rule, which lasted till the British took over.
+This was followed by ushering in the rule of Slave Dynasty or Delhi Sultanate from 1193 CE and subsequently by the Mughal Dynasty rule, which lasted till the British took over.
 The Mughal rule, in particular of Aurangzeb saw the highest level of persecution, when in 1669 the Keshava temple was demolished and in its place a mosque was built.
 Even though the jat community of the region tried unsuccessfully to restore some of the temples but repeated Muslim depredation continued and it was not until the British Raj came into effect, after the Sepoy Mutiny in 1857, that Krishna worship in Mathura got a reprieve.
 British archeologists were successful in recreating the ancient historicity of the city and providing insight to Indian culture.
 Krishna temples and ancient history are now both major attractions of the city.